DanielGaull/miniC/README.md

 You can have multiple `module` blocks with the same name.
 You can even add to the `mc` module.

+## Function Pointer Syntax
+In C, you can declare a function pointer like so:

+    void (*pointer)(int, int);

+Which creates a pointer named `pointer` to a function that takes two `int`s and returns `void`.

+However, if you want to create function pointers to other function pointers, or that return a pointer, it can quickly get confused.

+miniC allows for core C function pointer syntax, but also introduces new syntax that is easier to read.

+The above pointer could also be declared like so:

+    (int, int) => void pointer;

+Here, we separate the name from the type, and also make the type (arg, arg, ...) => return_type.

+This makes chaining function pointers easier to read as well!

+    ()=>()=>void functionThatReturnsFunctionPointer;

+This points to a function that returns a function pointer that returns void.

 ## Additional Types
 miniC's standard library comes with additional features to make working in C easier.
 For example: